-- Do You Have to Pay Capital Gains Taxes on Profits of Property?
+Do You Need to Pay Capital Gains Tax on Inherited Property If Sold?

 Selling property you own can trigger capital gains tax, even if you inherited it.
 You typically need to know your original cost of the property in order to calculate a capital gain.
 Because you didn’t spend anything for inherited property, a different amount called a “basis” is used.
 Selling something for more than basis is taxable.
 If you sell for less than the basis, you only report a deductible loss for some types of property.

 An inherited asset you sell for more than the basis is taxed as a capital gain, including investments and personal property.
 Taxable gains occur from selling stocks and bonds, as well as collections like stamps and coins.
 Even household furnishings are subject to capital gains tax.
 Selling business property that you depreciated for tax purposes after inheritance triggers ordinary income tax, along with capital gains tax.

 Your basis of inherited property is usually the property's value on the date of death for the person who bequeathed it to you.
 However, if the personal representative of the estate chose to use an alternative valuation date, your basis is the property value on that date.
 The value for property, such as stocks or mutual funds, is the market price.
 For other types of property, the value is listed on the federal estate tax return or state inheritance tax schedule.

 Exceptions to Capital Gains Tax on Inherited Real Estate

 Your capital gains on the sale of inherited real estate may be reduced in two circumstances.
 First, if you rented out the property and did not use it as your principal residence, your profits to the extent of any depreciation you claimed is taxed as ordinary income rather than as a capital gain.
 Second, if you used the property as your principal residence for two of the last five years, you can exclude up to a certain dollar amount in gains, as set forth below (although if you sell the house for less than the basis, you cannot deduct the loss if the property is your personal residence).